T-R-I-X/Discordenvo/readme.md

 ### ChangeLog

 - [1.1.9](https://www.npmjs.com/package/discordenvo/v/1.1.9) - This will break your bot.
 Changed function names, changed added and renamed output variables.
 Code split all economy functions.
 READ BELOW
+- [1.2.0](https://www.npmjs.com/package/discordenvo/v/1.2.0) - This update brings a new feature to ecoDaily which is a counter for dailys in a row. ecoDaily returns a output.dailyCounter when you attempt to call the promise.

 ## New Names
 ```diff